|

 Modern Methods of Construction MMC.

 There is a lot of talk about improving the quality of house building by building homes in factories and delivering them in panel form and erecting them on site.
+I imagine that to be true and beneficial.

 More information and some maths behind Wind Turbines.